This post contains affiliate links; see my privacy policy for details.

 Use the code TILTEDMAP15 for 15% off any order.

 Do you live somewhere (like an apartment) where composting isn't really feasible?
-This countertop composter eliminates food waste (turning it into healthy soil for a garden or potted plants) and avoids the carbon emissions of food decomposing in landfills.
+This countertop composter is a super easy way to eliminate food waste (turning it into healthy soil for a garden or potted plants) and prevents the climate impact of food decomposing in landfills.

 Pela is famous for their compostable phone cases in tons of designs – they’ll break down into nothing but dirt within a year, including in the Lomi composter (also made by Pela).
 They recently added sunglasses, too, which aren’t compostable, but they are made with lower carbon emissions, less water, and less packaging than other brands.
 I've used all of these products for years and stand by the quality.